rabbitmq/rabbitmq-website/site/prometheus.md

 ##### Per-queue consumer count

-Group `queue_consumer_count`.
-This is a strict subset of `queue_metrics` which contains only a single metric (if both `queue_consumer_count` and `queue_metrics` are requested, the former will be automatically skipped):
+Grouped under `queue_consumer_count`.
+This is a subset of `queue_metrics` which is skipped if `queue_metrics` are requested:

 | Metric                            | Description          |
 |-----------------------------------|----------------------|
 | rabbitmq_detailed_queue_consumers | Consumers on a queue |

-This is one of the more telling metrics, and having it separately allows to skip some expensive operations for extracting/exposing the other metrics from the same datasource.
+This metric is useful for quickly detecting issues with consumers (e.g. when there are no consumers online).
+This is why it is exposed separately.

 ##### Detailed queue metrics

-Group `queue_metrics` contains all the metrics for every queue, and can be relatively expensive to produce:
+Grouped under `queue_metrics`.
+This group contains all the metrics for every queue, and can be relatively expensive to produce:

 | Metric                                            | Description                                                |
 |---------------------------------------------------|------------------------------------------------------------|